Updated July 19th 2023

 Spiciness is one of the crucial elements of food and wine pairing basics.
 Usually people think about hot peppers when they think about spicy food, but spiciness can range from very hot to just a touch.
 You find spiciness in mustard, horseradish, curry and many different condiments and sauces.
 Asian cuisines tend to be more spicy, but just about every cuisine has some spicy dishes or condiments.
 In this guide we explain how to choose the best wine for spicy food.

 Choose a low-alcohol white wine with some sweetness and serve it cold.
 Due to the tannins in red wine, it is almost never a good pairing with hot food.
 White aromatic white wines like Riesling, Gewürztraminer and Viognier are usually a good choice for spicy dishes.
-For Indian food, a Riesling is usually a very good pairing choice.
+For Indian food, Riesling is usually a very good pairing choice.
 A slightly sweet sparkling like Prosecco wine is also good.

 In order for the wine to balance the spices and the heat, it should fulfill the following criteria: